 Maria Elena Botello Mogas, The Forum Lecture Coodinator

-Maria is an American artist and educator, who has been living and working in Shenzhen for the past year.
+Maria is an American artist and educator, who has been living and working in Shenzhen since 2017.
 She holds a BFA with a concentration in sculpture, and a Master of Education in Curriculum and Instruction.
 Her work reflects a feminine and domestic quality, which she unendingly actualizes in her life.
 She travels through thoughts, perceptions and stereotypes in the feminine realm, crossing over circumstances, and issues often considered to be exclusively related to women.
 She embarks upon feminine symbols and transforms into artworks by an investigation of materials that reveals the potential of objects and materials when combined and manipulated.

 Michael Williams, Co-Chair Community Outreach Coodinator

 Michael Williams is an American artist and educator.
-He has lived in Shenzhen for 3 years and has been part of the ISZAF community for a majority of that time.
+He has lived in Shenzhen for 6 years and has been part of the ISZAF community for most of that time.
 Michael has spent most of his artistic career seeing the world behind a camera.
-His current artistic practices have incorporated watercolor, pencil and ink drawings, as well as mixed-media.
+His current artistic practices have evolved and now incorporate digital, watercolor, pencil and ink drawings, in addition to his camera.

-Michael holds a bachelor degree in hotel and restaurant management and a masters of arts in education (MAEd).
-His classroom may not be an art class but he believes that art should be infused into all learning, and as a result has a lot of artwork on display.
+Michael holds a bachelor's degree in hotel and restaurant management and a Master of Arts in education (MAEd).
+His classroom may not be an art class, but he believes that art should be infused into all learning, and as a result has a lot of artwork on display.
 Michael thinks actively creating art to tell a story or to explain a word or phrase helps connect the auditory and written part of learning to the visual in the minds of the learner.